krakend/krakend-documentation/extending/http-client-plugins.md

 go build -buildmode=plugin -o krakend-client-example.so .
 {{< /terminal >}}

-If you are using Docker and wanting to load your plugin on Docker, compile it in the [Plugin Builder](/docs/extending/writing-plugins/#plugin-builder) for an easier integration.
+If you are using Docker and want to load your plugin on Docker, compile it in the [Plugin Builder](/docs/extending/writing-plugins/#plugin-builder) for easier integration.

 {{< terminal title="Build your plugin" >}}
 docker run -it -v "$PWD:/app" -w /app \